Allestree Rewilding

 Hedges - create a wildlife highway connecting, maintaining and improving the local hedges, radiating out of the park.

-by Jamie, almost 3 years ago
+by Jamie, over 4 years ago

 Allestree Park could be the "Spaghetti Junction" of hedge wildlife routes across this part of the city.
 There are so many poorly maintained hedges across this area along roadsides and in gardens.
 People are digging them up but they provide such an important habitat for wildlife.
 As part of the re-wilding of Allestree Park, plant and improve some hedgerows.